pattex16/pwdShort/README.md

 becomes

-    ~/.con/zsh
+    ~/.con+/zsh

 ## Configuration
-Despite my attempt to make this simple executable fast, it is still configurable through #define directives in main.c, you can change those to tweak the program as you like!
+Despite my attempt to make this simple executable fast, it is still configurable through #define directives in main.c, you can change those to tweak the prompt as you like!

 ### Config Values